 - Know the rules: Because each sale is different, every sale has its own unique guidelines and rules.
 Make sure you know the proper tagging procedures and what is expected of you.
 It is not much fun (and a waste of time) to have to re-do things because you didn’t tag the correct way or because you tagged items that are not accepted at the correct seasonal event.
 We have been doing this for a long time and there IS a method to our madness.
 Trust the process.

 - It's all in the presentation: Things that look good on the hanger sell.
 This could mean the difference of making a profit or taking the item back home with you at pick up.
 When possible, freshly wash, press, and hang your items neatly on the hangers.
 Add any socks or hair accessories to outfits if you have them… the ‘extras’ always sweeten the deal!
 A little extra time and thought about how your items look makes a big difference.

-We have a detailed pricing guide located on our "Tagging" page, but here are a few principles to keep in mind when pricing your items for our sale.
+Here are a few principles to keep in mind when pricing your items for our sale.